 The StringMatches actor reads a string and compares it to a pattern.
 The actor outputs true if the pattern matches the string, and false if it does not.
 The pattern is specified as a regular expression.
-For more information about regular expressions, see http://java.sun.com/docs/ books/tutorial/extra/regex/index.html.
+For more information about regular expressions, see http://java.sun.com/docs/books/tutorial/extra/regex/index.html.

 A regular expression, which is compared to the input string.
-The default is an pattern string.
 The default is an empty string.
-The regular expression may also be pattern specified via the pattern parameter.
-An input port that accepts a string to be compared to a specified regular matchString expression.
-The string may also be specified via the matchString parameter.
+The regular expression may also be specified via the pattern port.
+A string to be compared to a specified regular expression.
+The string may also be specified via the matchString port.